Snakes77/quiz-night-app/USER_GUIDE.md

 - **Plot/Character**: "In this 1994 film, Tom Hanks plays a man with a low IQ"

 **Picture Questions**:
+- **PICTURE SHEET VIEW**: All images display together on one screen in a beautiful grid!
 - Show images of landmarks, celebrities, objects, etc.
 - Questions are designed to work with the images
 - **NEW FEATURE**: When you select "Picture Round" type, a special option appears to choose how many images you want (5, 10, 12, 15, or 20)
-- Perfect for traditional pub quiz picture rounds - generate exactly 12 images for a classic picture sheet!
+- **15 images (3×5 grid)** - Recommended default, perfect balance
+- **12 images (4×3 grid)** - Classic pub quiz picture round
+- Images that fail to load show a fallback message instead of breaking

 ### Step 4: Edit Questions (Optional)
 - Click **"Edit"** next to any question to modify it